exflickr/flamework/README.markdown

 your application's directory root (e.g. the thing the interweb sees).
 The second is where you store your application's shared libraries.

-The first thing you should do is copy the default .htaccess files for the same folders (application root and shared libraries) from flamework:
+The first thing you should do is copy the default <code>.htaccess</code> files for the same folders (application root and shared libraries) from flamework:

 	cp /var/flamework/www/.htaccess /var/your-project/www/